sikang99/lorca-examples/README.md

 ## Lorca Examples
-> A very small library to build modern HTML5 desktop apps in Go.
+> Lorca is a very small library to build modern HTML5 desktop apps in Go.
 It uses Chrome browser as a UI layer.

 ### Information
 - [**Chrome DevTools**](https://developers.google.com/web/tools/chrome-devtools/)